 Miso and tempeh are traditional, nourishing, fermented foods.
 Miso is a Japanese condiment and all purpose seasoning.
-It’s been made for centuries following old world methods through a double fermentation process with soybeans, cultured grain (rice or barley), and salt.
+It’s been made for centuries following through a double fermentation process with soybeans, cultured grain (rice or barley), and salt.

-While miso is most known for making soup, it can be used as a flavoring in many other dishes (see two other recipe links at the end).
+While miso is most known for making soup, it can be used as a flavoring in many other dishes.
 The lightest style is sweet white miso, with a gentle flavor and smooth, creamy texture.
 I could eat it right out of the jar.
 Miso provides that “umami” flavor that is rich and savory, like in soy sauce, mushrooms and Parmesan cheese.

 The Rest of The Soup

-Now that I’ve gotten carried away telling you about miso and tempeh, what about the rest of the soup?
+Now that I’ve gotten carried away explaining miso and tempeh, what about the rest of the soup?
 I used homemade chicken broth as the liquid.
 You could also use vegetable broth for a vegan soup.